trikit/trikit/doc/source/quickstart.rst

 Testing for Calendar Year Effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In [1] Appendix H, Mack proposes a test to assess the independence of the origin periods.
+In [1] Appendix H., Mack proposes a test to assess the independence of the origin periods.
 This test can be performed via ``MackChainLadderResult``'s ``cy_effects_test`` method.
 Again using the RAA dataset::